-The NEC defines the branch circuit OCPD as capable of providing protection for service, feeder and branch circuits and equipment over the full range of overcurrents between its rated current and its interrupting rating.
-They're also the only OCPDs the NEC permits to be installed in a building's electrical system.
-The definition found in Article 100 is as follows:
+A branch circuit OCPD is defined as capable of providing protection for service, feeder and branch circuits and equipment over the full range of overcurrents between its rated current and its interrupting rating.
+They're also the only OCPDs the CEC permits to be installed in a building's electrical system.